UCLComputerScience/COMP0016_2020_21_Team19/site/content/evaluation.md

 <br>

 * Chart.js rendering can occasionally take up a large vertical space (this is likely to be a bug within Chart.js)
-* On Internet Explorer, the Activity League logo occasionally does not appear at the top left conrer of the page.
+* On Internet Explorer, the Activity League logo occasionally does not appear at the top left corner of the page.

 <br>